-2.4 The entry of every animal must be tendered for registration by the breeder of such animal except (i) in the case of a foundation animal for a Base Female for grading-up purposes, or as the Council shall otherwise permit and (ii) in the case of an animal imported to the United Kingdom by a member.
+2.4 The entry of every animal must be tendered for registration by the breeder of such animal except (i) in the case of a foundation animal for a Base Female for grading-up purposes, or as the Society shall otherwise permit and (ii) in the case of an animal imported to the United Kingdom by a member.

-2.5 In the last preceding paragraph the breeder of an animal means a member of the Society who, at the time such animal is born, is the bona fide owner of the dam of such animal, either alone, or jointly with any partner or partners or other person or persons.
+2.5 In the last preceding paragraph the breeder of an animal means a member of the Society who, at the time such animal is born, is the bona fide owner of the dam of such animal.